typelevel/Laika/docs/05-extending-laika/06-adding-syntax-highlighters.md

 First, even though Laika's highlighting support defines a lot of higher level building blocks that allow for a mere declarative assembling of the supported constructs for a language, some additions of custom parsers might be necessary, depending on the complexity of the target language.
-In that case it's recommended to use @:ref(Laika's Parser Combinators).
+In that case it's recommended to use [Laika's Parser Combinators].

 Second, highlighters produce a list of `CodeSpan` nodes which is one node type of Laika's document AST.
-Even though this is usually the only node type you deal with, it might help to get familiar with @:ref(The Document AST) first.
+Even though this is usually the only node type you deal with, it might help to get familiar with [The Document AST] first.

 The SyntaxHighlighter Trait